dylanjones784/Markdown-Guide/BestPractiseGuide.md

 # Versioning
 Versioning comes as the API evolves over time and how it may be required to make changes that could potentially break existing client usage.
 With versioning, we can introduce these changes whilst maintaining compatibility with the older versions.

 The addition of versioning must keep in mind that client applications may not be aware of the updated functionality and must ensure that client workloads are still available regardless of versioning.
+This means that clients using the older version must not have existing work break.

 A version indicator could be a number, a project name, or anything that can be both meaningful and easy to differentiate between the various versions.

+If the client has not entered an incorrect header or has an incorrect API version, a status code of 400 and an apt message should be returned to the client.

 Although not related to REST, there are multiple approaches developers can follow that help clients navigate versioned APIs.